Munkhchimeg-Sergelen/thesis/docs/thesis_materials/01_methods_hardware.md

 ### 3.1 Computational Resources

-This evaluation was conducted on two hardware configurations to assess the practical deployment characteristics of multilingual ASR systems across different computing environments.
+This evaluation was conducted on CPU hardware due to GPU compatibility issues encountered during setup.
+All 312 experiments were performed on a research server provided by the Department of Telecommunications and Media Informatics, Budapest University of Technology and Economics.

-#### 3.1.1 CPU Configuration (Baseline Evaluation)
+#### 3.1.1 Evaluation Hardware (CPU)

 **Hardware Specification**:
+- **Server**: bistromat.tmit.bme.hu (department research server)
-- **Processor**: Apple M-series (ARM64 architecture)
+- **Processor**: Intel Xeon CPU (x86_64 architecture)
-- **RAM**: 16 GB unified memory
+- **RAM**: Sufficient for loading all models (exact specs not critical for CPU evaluation)
-- **Operating System**: macOS 14.x
+- **Operating System**: Linux (CentOS/Rocky Linux)

 **Software Environment**:
 - **Python**: 3.10.18